K-25: Gaseous diffusion plant

-It was initially intended that the construction workers should live off-site, but the poor condition of the roads and a shortage of accommodations in the area made commuting long and difficult, and in turn made it difficult to find and retain workers.
-Construction workers therefore came to be housed in large hutment and trailer camps.
+It was initially intended that the construction workers should live off-site, but the poor condition of the roads and a shortage of accommodations in the area made commuting long and difficult, which in turn made it difficult to find and retain workers.
+Thus construction workers were housed in large hutment and trailer camps.
 The J. A. Jones camp for K-25 workers, known as Happy Valley, held 15,000 people.
 This required 8 dormitories, 17 barracks, 1,590 hutments, 1,153 trailers and 100 Victory Houses.
 A pumping station was built to supply drinking water from the Clinch River, along with a water treatment plant.
 Amenities included a school, eight cafeterias, a bakery, theater, three recreation halls, a warehouse and a cold storage plant.
 Ford, Bacon & Davis established a smaller camp for 2,100 people.
 Responsibility for the camps was transferred to the Roane-Anderson Company on 25 January 1946, and the school was transferred to district control in March 1946.

 Work began on the 130 acre main facility area on 20 October 1943.
-Although generally flat, some 3500000 cuyd of soil and rock had to be excavated from areas up to 46 ft high, and six major areas had to be filled in, to a maximum depth of 23.5 ft.
-Normally buildings containing complicated heavy machinery would rest on concrete columns down to the bedrock, but this would have required thousands of columns of different length.
-To save time soil compaction was used instead.
-Layers were laid down and compacted with sheepsfoot rollers in the areas that had to be filled in, and the footings were laid over compacted soil in the low-lying areas and the undisturbed soil in the areas that had been excavated.
+Although the site was generally flat, some 3500000 cuyd of soil and rock had to be excavated from areas up to 46 ft high, and six major areas had to be filled, to a maximum depth of 23.5 ft.
+Normally buildings containing complicated heavy machinery would rest on concrete caissons down to the bedrock, but this would have required thousands of caissons.
+To save time, soil compaction and shallow footings were used instead.
+Layers were laid down and compacted with sheepsfoot rollers in the areas that had to be filled, and the footings were laid over compacted soil in the low-lying areas and the undisturbed soil in the areas that had been excavated.
 Activities overlapped, so concrete pouring began while grading was still going on.
 Cranes started lifting the steel frames into place on 19 January 1944.